 But while Ellison's personality has frequently delivered him into wrong-headed situations, it's also part of what made him a SF legend.
 As proof of this, witness the time he stood up to a bullying Frank Sinatra.

-The episode occurred well before Ellison was famous, back when he was only 22.
+The episode occurred well before Ellison was famous, back when he was only in his early thirties.
 The story is related in "Frank Sinatra Has a Cold," a profile of Sinatra by Gay Talese which was published in Esquire.
 The profile is considered "one of the seminal works of New Journalism" and can be read in its entirety here.

 The set-up is such: Gay Talese has been trying to land an interview with Frank Sinatra but has been unable to do so.
 So instead, he follows Frankie Boy to a local Beverly Hills club, where the prima donna acts like a jerk to pretty much everyone.
 Then he encounters Ellison.